 - This activity is easy to differentiate.
-You can use small pieces of paper to keep the activity simple, or larger pieces for a challenge.
-You can use paper with the square grid on the back or even cut the paper in irregular shapes.
+You can use small pieces of paper to keep the activity simple or larger pieces for a challenge.
+You can use paper with the square grid on the back or even cut the paper into irregular shapes.
 So many options!

 It’s a huge win when you can infuse some holiday fun into a tough math skill!

 However, if you are not quite ready for this activity, you could always do it later in the school year and use some Valentine’s Day or baseball-themed wrapping paper!